fommil/fpmortals/manuscript/complete.md

 no way to remove `equals` and no way to guarantee that it is implemented.

-However, in FP we prefer typeclasses for polymorphic functionality and even concepts as simple equality are captured at compiletime.
+However, in FP we prefer typeclasses for polymorphic functionality and even the concept of equality is captured at compiletime.

 {width=20%}
 ![](images/scalaz-comparable.png)